simplicitesoftware/documentation/docs/tutorial/expanding/historization.md

     ![](img/historization/module-filter.png)
 2. Click **Show all**
     ![](img/historization/show-all.png)
-    > For more information about module filters, see [Module filters](/lesson/docs/platform/project/module#module-filtering--default-module)
+    > For more information about module filters, see [Module filters]/docs/platform/project/module#module-filtering--default-module
 3. In the **Business objects > Business objects** menu, open **RedoLog**
     ![](img/historization/redolog-list.png)
 4. Open the **RedoLog-R** Function in the Functions list linked to the RedoLog object
     ![](img/historization/redolog-form.png)
-5. Click **Asoociate Groups** in the Grant list linked to the Function object
+5. Click **Associate Groups** in the Grant list linked to the Function object
     ![](img/historization/function-form.png)
 6. Search "TRN_*" in the **Name** column, check **TRN_SUPERADMIN** and click **Apply the selection**
     ![](img/historization/select-group.png)